vackosar/vackosar.github.io/_posts/2023-12-17-If-I-Brainstorm-Am-I.md

 We witness the hints of reasoning capability in the large language models today.
+LLMs most of the time sound more like a mirror, but with occasional surprise of almost reasoning.
 If Descartes is not right and thinking does not imply that I am, then what does?
 What is then left for a human to be?
 If there is only matter, is the human mind also matter, and is the mind replicable in a machine?